dhcode/big-json-viewer/README.md

 #### openNode

-Fires when a node is being opened.
+Fires when a node is being opened by the user directly with a click.
 The target is a `JsonNodeElement`.

-Can fire very often when Expand all button is pressed, depending on the structure.

 Example logs the opened path:
 ```javascript